Club House

 Just a smile away!

 "Life happens, life is so busy and life goes on.
 Yet it’s a child’s right to receive attention and guidance in every little thing, but is this true in the ghetto? ...
 Feelings are repressed, questions unasked, any sign of weakness loathed ...
 If I can get a kid to smile, just a smile, my day is well spent.
 A hearty laugh the better, but just a smile is my bargain - a smile that says someone is there for me, someone cares and life can be good!
-That is what makes my day" (Fred Oguttu, coordinator of the Maisha Mema Clubhouse program in the Soweto slums, Nairobi).
+That is what makes my day" (Fred Oguttu, football trainer and children- and youth-worker in the Maisha Mema Clubhouse program in the Soweto slums, Nairobi).

 Just a smile away!